adizafri2000/TextEditor/README.md

 # TextEditor
- A text editor developed with python (self-educational project)
+ A text editor developed with python to explore Tkinter(self-educational project)